gatsbyjs/gatsby/examples/using-gatsby-with-json-yaml/README.md

 - /page4
 - /page5

-The route `/jsononclient` and `/ymlonclient` will show some JSON or YAML content loaded on the client side.
+The route `/json-at-buildtime` and `/yml-at-buildtime` will show some JSON or YAML content loaded directly into a page component at build time.